Nikos-Salichos/TechnicalAnalysis/README.md

 ## Project Purpose
 My project's primary objective is to download financial data from various providers and apply technical indicators to analyze this data comprehensively.
+In addition I have expand my project to be able to gather all new layer 1 blockchains based on 3 different providers.

 ### Design Highlights
 I have designed a versatile system that seamlessly connects with multiple financial providers to obtain essential financial data.
 I have integrated with the following providers: